openenergymonitor/docs/applications/solar-pv.md

 ![](img/solar-pv/solar-pv-install.webp)

-It is important that an  AC-AC adapter (included as default in the [emonPi solar PV bundle](https://shop.openenergymonitor.com/emonpi-solar-pv-bundle/)) is used for solar PV monitoring.
+It is important that an  AC-AC adapter or emonVS voltage sensor is used for solar PV monitoring.

 **All sensors should be connected to the emonPi before powering up**